People

 Project: The evolution and function of triterpenoids in Asteraceae

 Before joining the group, I completed a BA degree in Natural Sciences at the University of Cambridge.
-I worked on the evolution of the catecholamine biosynthesis pathway across Caryophyllales during my Part II project.
-In my post-graduate studies, I am looking at the evolution and biological function of terpenoids in the Asteraceae.
-I’m using a combination of phylogenetic analysis, structural modelling, and biochemical and biological assays to explore the evolution and function of triterpene synthases in the Asteraceae.
+As an undergraduate, I worked on the evolution of the catecholamine biosynthesis pathway across Caryophyllales.
+In my post-graduate studies, I am investigating the evolution and function of triterpenoid synthases in the Asteraceae using a combination of biochemical and biological assays, phylogenetics, structural modelling, and protein design.

 Connor Tansley